GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ## Abstractions Based on ADTs

-So, you decided to create some abstractions by composing some functions that accept and return some ADTs possibly creating some effects.
-Here you are entering the territory of the functional plumbing using morphisms.
-The constraints imposed by the static type checking could not be satisfied automatically.
+So, you decided to create some abstractions by composing some functions that accept and return some ADTs.
+During the course they may create some effects.
+Here you are entering the territory of the functional plumbing with morphisms.
+In the case of static type checking, its constraints could not be satisfied automatically, and you need to choose right morphisms to make your composed chain of functions to work as intended.
+The morphisms are usually implemented as methods of the typeclass implementation for the particular context.

 Let's assume that `mayb` returns an integer result of some computation wrapped in `Maybe`.